rezamarzban/AI-Hello/README.md

 "python3 predict.py"

-Also Linux executable binary files for arm64 devices are available at Releases section, After download simply run:
+Also "neurons-model" Linux executable binary file for arm64 devices is available at Releases section, After download simply run:

 "./neurons-model"

-"./predict"

 In this case you do not need to installing Python compiler and its modules especially heavy AI "tensorflow" module.